by Denise Miller

 Kalamazoo, Michigan, USA

-The next thing we knew, Badou’s older brother, a tailor, had sold his sewing machine — his means of production! — in order for me to complete my senior project and to give us some money to see us through the remaining weeks.
+The next thing we knew, Badou’s older brother, Fara, who was a tailor, had sold his sewing machine — his means of production! — in order for me to complete my senior project and to give us money to see us through the remaining weeks.
 In a land wracked by poverty and unemployment, his gesture was a wonderful and genuine example of the sense of generosity, community, and hospitality that is synonymous with Senegalese people.

 Available in The Best of HeroicStories, Volume 1.